-If you have not completed a tax treaty form or if you are not certain if there is a treaty in effect, please see the OGA.
+If you have not completed a tax treaty form or if you are not certain if there is a treaty in effect, please consult with the VI Administration.
 Foreign nationals whose country of citizenship does not have a tax treaty with the United States will have a 14% withholding tax deducted from their stipend check.